 After signing with Epic Records, Day released his major-label debut, Stop All The World Now, and hit the road to support it.
 The constant promotion paid off: Stop was certified gold in the U.S. and spawned two Top 10 radio hits: “She Says” and the platinum single “Collide.”
 After three subsequent years of intense worldwide touring, Day moved to Los Angeles and returned to the studio.
 His next release, Sound the Alarm, built on the emotionally complex spirit of its predecessor and delved into Day’s journey from indie wunderkind to platinum-selling artist.
 Its lead single, “Be There,” became a staple at modern AC radio.

 After parting ways with Epic and relocating to New York City in 2010, Day released the Ceasefire EP on his own label, Daze.
 Over the next two years, as a reenergized Day toured North America, Australia and Asia, new songs began to emerge and evolve.
 His fourth full-length album, Lanterns, was recorded in Boston with producer and longtime friend Mike Denneen.
 Awash with a warm musicality and unique instrumentation, the album also features guest vocals from Aimee Mann.
 Lanterns was released in April 2015.

 Day currently resides in Seattle and recently earned a degree in the visual arts.
-This year finds him actively touring North America—marking the 20 year anniversary of Australia—a work that kick-started a lasting pursuit of creativity and artistic expression.
+This year finds him actively touring North America—marking the 20 year anniversary of ‘Stop All The World Now’.